 On August 20, 2002, Seattle Public Schools entered into a Cooperative Risk Management Pool Account Agreement with the Washington Schools Risk Management Pool (WSRMP).
 The Agreement automatically renews annually, unless the District files a notice of intent to withdraw.
-Such notice is required to be filed three years prior to the withdrawal date.
+Such notice is required to be filed two years and three months prior to the withdrawal date.

 Because our required contribution to the WSRMP loss funding pool is in excess of \$250,000 each year, the expenditure requires Board approval under Board Policy No. 6220, Procurement.
-This Board Action will accept the proposed coverage agreement and authorize expenditure of the premium contribution in the 2017-2018 fiscal year.
+This Board Action will accept the proposed coverage agreement and authorize expenditure of the premium contribution in the 2019-2020 fiscal year.

-This Board action will also mean that the District will continue to utilize WSRMP and pay premiums until at least August 31, 2020.
+This Board action will also mean that the District will continue to utilize WSRMP and pay premiums until at least August 31, 2021.